Unleash the Power Within: What I learned from a weekend with Tony Robbins

 Although I found the event powerful, tremendously moving at this moment in my life, and educational overall, there are real problems with the Tony Robbins show.
 They’ve been covered to death so I won’t go into detail here.
 What I will say is if you decide to go, go in knowing three things:

-There will be TONS of selling while you are in a highly charged and vulnerable state.
-SEt a budget on what you’re willing to spend, take it in cash, and leave your credit cards at your hotel so you can sleep on decisions before making them.
-The manipulative sales were my biggest problem with the event, but that can be mitigated by sleeping on decisions before shelling out large amounts of cash for other programs.
+- There will be TONS of selling while you are in a highly charged and vulnerable state.
+Set a budget on what you’re willing to spend, take it in cash, and leave your credit cards at your hotel so you can sleep on decisions before making them.
+The manipulative sales was my biggest problem with the event, but that can be mitigated by sleeping on decisions before shelling out large amounts of cash for other programs.

 If you’re asking yourself, should I go to UPW?